The story gives an account of how a parent lead by example to build self-esteem and life-long confidence in her teenage daughter.

 Summer vacations were around the corner.
-Six-year-old Adny and his younger brother Bek, were already in a holiday mood.
-Adny had to prepare for a ’Show and Tell’ for his Grade 2 assignment in school.
-It was a new topic for him.
-Adny got cold feet and refused to prepare.
-With tears in his eyes, he said, I cannot do this.”
+Adny, who was six years old, and his younger brother, Bek, were in a holiday mood.
+Adny had to prepare for a Show and Tell for his school assignment.
+It was a new subject for him.
+Adny got cold feet and refused to prepare himself.
+With tears in his eyes, he said, “I cannot do this.”

-Alisha, Adny’s mom, sat next to him on the couch and told him a story; her story.
+Alisha, Adny’s mom, sat next to him on the couch and told him a story - her story.
 She said to Adny, “Alright, let us not prepare.
 Do you want to hear a small story?
 This story is about mom and grandmother.”

 Alisha continued.
-“As a young girl, riding a motorized two-wheeler in the cantonment where I lived with my parents, I was a cool teenager.”
+“I used to ride a motorized scooter when I was very young.
+I lived in the cantonment with my parents and I was a happy teenager.”

 Adny’s eyes sparkled.

-We saw our parents working hard, Adny.
-So, we wanted to help in whatever way we could.
+“We saw our parents working hard, Adny,” Alisha said.
+“So, we wanted to help in whatever way we could.
 Grandmother would take care of the house.
-One of my chores was to go to the market and buy vegetables.
+One of my chores was to go to the market and buy groceries.”

-My dad had taught me how to ride a scooter.
-Not many teenage girls ventured out on their own.
+“My dad had taught me how to ride a scooter.
+Not many teenagers ventured out on scooters.
 I was tall and strong and could manage the scooter well.
-Very well in fact, when dad was around to encourage me.
-His smile made me feel safe.
-I wanted to impress my mom and dad as much as I could, all the time.”
+Very well, when dad was around to encourage me.
+His smile made me feel safe.”

-Alisha and Childhood
+Alisha and Her Childhood

 Adny shook Alisha, “Mommy, tell me what happened after that.”